-The current contract implemented in England in 2006 which remunerates dentists purely on activity, is not fit for purpose.
+The current dental contract implemented in England in 2006 which remunerates dentists purely on activity, is not fit for purpose.
 It has received criticism from dentists, two governments, a Health Select Committee and the Chief Dental Officers for England and Wales.

 We feel that working to activity targets is like 'being on a treadmill' and wrongly puts the focus on meeting these targets, rather than on patient care.

 Given the general fall in levels of dental decay over the last fifty years, the report concluded that it did not make sense to have a contract that remunerates activity only.

 We lobbied forcefully to ensure that dentists concerns were heard and we called on Government to reform the 2006 system.

 The pilots were based on capitation and quality, with care being provided through a preventive care pathway.
 The approach was popular with patients and dentists, but resulted in a decrease in access for patients in most of the pilot schemes.

 prototype remuneration model.
-Dental practices have, since 2015, been testing versions of a possible system based on testing a remuneration model.
+A small number of dental practices have, since 2015, been testing versions of a possible new system.